(The beginning level in part-time classes assumes at least a basic literacy and ability to communicate.)

 One of CUNY's largest senior colleges, Queens College is situated on a beautiful, 80-acre campus located 10 miles outside of Manhattan.
 The campus has a tranquil, park-like setting with all the resources of a major college, including a full athletic center and two theaters for the performing arts.
 The college is continuously expanding, opening new cafés and dining areas, installing plasma boards, updating buildings, and embarking on a variety of campus-beautification projects.

 Upper-level full-time ELI students may audit Queens College courses.
 Students are able to familiarize themselves with American classroom procedures and practice listening and note-taking skills.
 Students may also attend a variety of free ELI elective classes each semester.

-Queens College students come from 150 different countries, and the campus is located in the most ethnically diverse county in the United States.
+Queens College students come from 150 different countries.
 Both in and around the ELI program, students experience a globally unique environment, adding value for any field of study or life goals.